 You may wish to speak with your accountant, but of course that comes with costs, which in turn refer you to someone like ourselves.
 If you do so, ensure they understand the subject completely and have the relevant professional accreditation.

 Any business, company, partnership or individual can find themselves insolvent.
 If the problem is ignored, then creditors can take serious legal action against you in respect of unpaid bills.
-These may be County Court Judgements (CCJs), bailiffs calling or even a statutory demand
+These may be County Court Judgements is you are a limited company (CCJs), bailiffs calling or even a statutory demand

 What is Insolvency?